lottjiayee/tarot-java/README.md

 # tarot-java

 A command-line Tarot card reading system built with Java.
 Draw cards, receive color-coded readings, save your history — all from the terminal.
+Features shuffle animations and randomized opening messages on every launch.

 ## Features